-A number of new and amendments to standards are effective for annual reporting periods beginning after January 1, 2023 and have not been applied in preparing the consolidated financial statements.
-None of these are expected to have a significant effect on the consolidated financial statements.
+A number of new and amendments to standards are effective for annual reporting periods beginning after January 1, 2024 and have not been applied in preparing the consolidated financial statements.
+Except as otherwise indicated, the adoption of new and amendments to standards will not have any significant impact on the Group's consolidated financial statements.